Academic and Vocational Skills

 This module builds upon the practical, technical and personal skills developed in the Academic and Vocational Skills module.
 It will provide a structured work environment for students in which to identify a suitable project, work with their supervisor in developing the project and report on the outcomes.
 Students will be encouraged to develop professional working relationships, manage their own time and workload and provide evidence of this.
 Project management skills will be developed through supporting lectures.
 The module encapsulates the ethos of foundation degrees in providing engagement in a work environment for students to investigate a particular project in relation to a specific industry sector.

-Technical Systems for Agricultural Machinery Engineering
+Electrical Systems for Agricultural Machinery

 - Entry requirements